lealre/crud-rental-properties/README.md

 );
 ```

+After accessing the folder you want to run this in your terminal, follow the steps below.

-1.1 - Clone the repository locally:
+1 - Clone the repository locally:
 ```bash
 git clone https://github.com/lealre/crud-rental-properties.git
 ```

-1.2 - Access the project folder:
+2 - Access the project folder:
 ```bash
 cd crud-rental-properties
 ```

-1.3 - Create the `.env` file in the root folder, passing the respective keys from your own PostgresSQL Database:
+3 - Create the `.env` file in the root folder, passing the respective keys from your own PostgresSQL Database.
+It is needed to connect the app to your database:
 ```bash
 echo "POSTGRES_USER=<your-database-keys>" >> .env
 echo "POSTGRES_PASSWORD=<your-database-keys>" >> .env